rekola/nanoclj/README.md

 - By default 32 bit integers are used, since 64 bit integers don't fit in the NaN boxing.
 - List length has complexity of O(n)
 - Vectors support O(1) append, but update is O(n)
-- Macros and namespace definitions use TinyScheme syntax
+- Macros use the TinyScheme syntax
 - Tail-call optimization
 - sort is not stable and cannot throw on type mismatch
 - License is BSD 2-Clause License instead of EPL